helenwijaya95/workout-journal/README.md

 **Gemini retry with exponential backoff**
 The AI debrief action retries up to 3 times on recoverable errors (429, model busy, 503) with 1s, 2s, 4s delays.
 Non-recoverable errors (invalid API key, 404) throw immediately.
 This handles Gemini's free tier rate limits gracefully without user-visible failures.

-**Stale debrief detection**
-After generating a debrief, `total_sessions` is stored alongside the AI analysis.
-On load, the app compares this against the current workout count for that week.
-If they differ, a warning banner prompts the user to regenerate — preventing stale AI insights without auto-regenerating on every load (which would be expensive).

 **Upsert over delete + insert**
 Debrief regeneration uses Supabase's `.upsert()` with `onConflict: 'user_id,week_start'` instead of deleting the old row and inserting a new one.
 This eliminates the race condition where a duplicate key error could occur if the delete hadn't completed before the insert.